 A pap smear test is a medical procedure under which a medical expert collects cells from the cervix for further testing.
 It is highly effective as a screening tool for cervical cancer.
 Patients are recommended to undergo this test to detect and identify abnormal cells in their cervix before they become cancerous.
 During this procedure, experts also check for HPV since it is a serious cause of cervical cancer.

-Medical experts advise all sexually active women above 18 to undergo a Pap smear every two years.
+Cervical cancer screening with a Pap smear is generally recommended to begin at 21 years of age, regardless of sexual activity.
+For women aged 21–29 years, screening is typically advised every 3 years if results are normal.
 During this screening, healthcare providers collect cells from the cervix and send them to a laboratory, where specialists examine them for abnormalities that could indicate conditions like HPV infection or early cervical cancer.

 Specialists use the Papanicolaou staining technique for the test, treating cervical cells with specific dyes.
 Abnormal and healthy cells absorb these dyes differently, enabling specialists to identify potential precancerous changes.